Pet allergy

 Issues if you have asthma

-If you have already been diagnosed with asthma and you are having difficulty managing the disease, your doctor may talk to you about the possibility of allergies.
+If you have already been diagnosed with asthma and you are having difficulty managing the disease, a healthcare professional may talk to you about the possibility of allergies.
 Although allergies are a major contributing factor to asthma, the influence of allergy on asthma isn't always obvious.

 The impact of a pollen allergy may be noticeable because the allergy is seasonal.
-For example, you may have more difficulty managing your asthma for a short time during the summer.
+For example, you may have a harder time managing your asthma during the summer.

 Pet allergy, on the other hand, may be due to a pet that you're exposed to throughout the year.
 Even if you don't have a pet, you may be exposed to pet allergens in other people's homes or that have been transported on people's clothes at work or school.
-Therefore, you may not recognize allergy as a factor possibly complicating your asthma when, in fact, it may be a primary cause.
+You may not think of an allergy as something that makes your asthma worse, but it may be a primary cause.

 What you can do in the meantime

-If you suspect that you may have a pet allergy, take steps to reduce your exposure to your pets.
-Keep pets out of your bedroom and off upholstered furniture, and wash your hands immediately after touching pets.
+If you think you may have a pet allergy, take steps to reduce your exposure to your pets.
+Keep pets out of your bedroom and off upholstered furniture, and wash your hands right after touching pets.